Letters from Eric Roland Cotterill to his Mother, 1915 - Part 4

 a particularly stately pile.

-Our people stepped in & now it is
+Our people stepped in & now use it as

 their general hospital.